markgould/docs.particular.net/transports/azure-service-bus-netstandard/compatibility.md

 ### Namespace alias is not used

-The Azure Service Bus .NET Standard transport doesn't support [namespace aliases](/transports/azure-service-bus/securing-connection-strings.md).
+The Azure Service Bus transport doesn't support [namespace aliases](/transports/azure-service-bus/securing-connection-strings.md).